erikbuck/DBTetris/README.md

 ## How to play the game?
-This repository contain the final report that provides details about the database design and implementation.
+This repository contains the final report that provides details about the database design and implementation.
 The **Implementation** directory contains the complete python 2.7 source code and a nearly empty database.
 In a shell, cd into the Implementation directory and run via `> python Game.py`.